top of page

 Saturday

-1:00 at the Unitarian Universalist Church on 5 Grove St.
+1:00 - Grow Nashua & Unitarian Universalist Lil' Free Farmstand at 5 Grove St.

 Sunday

-We deliver direct to Stepping Stones and Nashua Soup Kitchen.
+We deliver veggies direct to the Nashua Soup Kitchen.

 Can my friend sign-up?